MikeWu597/GenSchematicsBERTAnnotator/DOCUMENTATION.md

 To support a new schematic format:

-1. Add a new parser function in `schematic-parsers.js`
+1. Add a new parser function in `schematic-parsers.js` or create a specialized parser
 2. Update the `processSchematic()` function in `server.js` to use the new parser
 3. Add file extension handling in the upload form